fscbruce/mysa/README.md

 mysa
 ====
-These scripts are written and maintained by Bruce Dargus, no longer affiliated with Xchanging Malaysia Sdn.
-Bhd. in any way.
+These scripts were written by Bruce Dargus.

 Kindly direct feedback to dargus@foldingsky.com